-This growing ubiquity represents an opportunity for other businesses.
-Live video can be a powerful tool.
-Whether for marketing, sales, training, entertainment, or media, live video is a compelling technology.
+This growing ubiquity represents an opportunity for other businesses too.
+Live video is an incredibly powerful tool, especially in 2020.
+Whether for marketing, sales, training, entertainment, or media, live video is a compelling technology that brings people together.

-In this article, we’ll look at two of the biggest social media video platforms out there: YouTube Live vs Facebook Live.
+In this article, we’ll look at two of the biggest social media video platforms out there for live video: YouTube Live vs Facebook Live.
 First, we’ll explore these platforms, their features, and the pros and cons of each.
-Then, we’ll compare YouTube Live vs Facebook Live to online video platforms aimed at more professional users.
+Then, we compare YouTube Live vs Facebook Live to online video platforms aimed at more professional users.

 Using the Facebook Live streaming service is simple.

 The main upside of streaming live on Facebook is the built-in audience.
 If you’ve invested time in building a social media following, it’s a no-brainer.
 Additionally, the service is sufficiently powerful.
 With the Facebook Live API, you can stream from high-quality compatible cameras for live streaming.
+Facebook Live is also free, which is great for people looking to start streaming as a hobby.
 Finally, the video API allows you to integrate with existing workflows.

 However, when comparing YouTube Live vs Facebook Live it’s important to consider any drawbacks.
 In our own research and trials, we discovered some major downsides to Facebook Live.

-This is a major drawback when it comes to SEO (search engine optimization).
+This is a major drawback when it comes to Search Engine Optimization (SEO).
 Facebook content simply won’t rank on a search engine.
 Unless you can generate a large audience on Facebook spontaneously, your content is unlikely to find traction among viewers after-the-fact.